A Combinatorial classification of postcritically fixed Newton maps: Abstract Newton Graphs Are Realized

 \subsection{Arcs Intersecting Obstructions}

-We present a theorem of Ke\-vin Pil\-grim and Tan Lei that is useful to show that certain marked branched coverings are equivalent to rational maps.
+We present a theorem of Ke\-vin Pil\-grim and Tan Lei \cite{PT} that is useful to show that certain marked branched coverings do not have Thurston obstructions, so they are equivalent to rational maps.
 Again, we first need to introduce some notation.